Jacob A. Miller-Klugesherz (CV)

 Graduate Research Assistant

-§ Perform field work interviewing Pottawatomie county, KS farmers and ag-satellite folk to discern the social, economic, and political barriers to their adoptions of perennial cover crops.
+§ Performed field work interviewing Kansas farmers and community leaders to discern the social, economic, and political barriers to their adoptions of cover crops.

 SEPTEMBER 2022- JUNE 2025